nestordemeure/friedrich/readme.md

 - Clean-up the documentation.
 - Add better algorithms to fit kernel parameters.
 - Add ndarray support behind a feature flag

+add trait IntoDVector
+and have only one implementation that relies on it but then how to know what will the output type be... (we fall on out previous problems...) we could have type that implement inputMatrix and have a linked input vector type

+3 traits:
+FromDVector: implemented by output types
+InputVector: implemented by input type
+InputMatrix: implemented by input type, includes an output type encoded

+with that we can fuse the several, the nalgebra and the base but it might make the interface less readable... it will need testing in a separate branch